IanMarteens/Austra/Austra.Parser/ReadMe.md

 ## The scanner

 Parser and scanner are implemented by a single hand, in order to minimize data movement between instances.
-The access to the scanned text is done using managed reference to the underlying character array coded as UTF-16.
+Access to the scanned text is done using a managed reference to the underlying character array coded as UTF-16.
 It allows any alphabetic character in identifiers, but case conversion is only supported for ASCII characters.
 This way, `A` and `a` are considered different characters, but `Π` and `π` are not, which most of the times is the desired behavior.

 ## The parser
 The parser is based on a simple recursive descent algorithm.
 It generates a .NET expression tree.
 The process may stop at this point, when we only need to find the type of the expression.
-Otherwise, the tree is then compiled into a delegate, which is finally invoked to evaluate the expression.
+Otherwise, the tree is compiled into a delegate, which is finally invoked to evaluate the expression.

 At first sight, it seems an overkill to generate a delegate for each expression, but this is not the case, since the language supports lambda expressions.

 It is also complicated to force the compile-time evaluation of vectors and matrices, since there are no easy options to store a complex "immediate" value.

-The parser is also able to perform some optimizations:
+The parser performs some optimizations:
 * `matrix' * vector` is converted to `matrix.TransposeMultiply(vector)`, saving one operation and one intermediate matrix.
 * `matrix1 * matrix2'` is converted to `matrix1.MultiplyTranspose(matrix)`, saving time and space too.
 * Both `vector * double + vector1` and `double * vector + vector1` are converted to `vector.MultiplyAdd(double, vector1)`, saving again one operation and one intermediate value.